atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 	<img src="{{ site.baseurl }}{{ page.image-directory }}chapter7/signs/door-exit.png"
 			 alt="Illuminated EXIT sign above door with small sign on wall adjacent to door circled and arrow pointing to magnified cutaway detail." />
   <figcaption>
-		This stairway sign includes permanent space labels (stair and floor designations) that must be tactile and visual, as well as content that is required to be visual only (egress-related directions and information).</p>
+		This stairway sign includes permanent space labels (stair and floor designations) that must be tactile and visual, as well as content that is required to be visual only (egress-related directions and information).
   </figcaption>
 </figure>
 <figure class="img-right">
 	<img src="{{ site.baseurl }}{{ page.image-directory }}chapter7/signs/exit-dim.png" alt="EXIT sign">
 	<p class="usa-sr-only">